Nicholas Birkmyre: Biography

 Birkmyre was born at Cranleigh, Surrey, and was educated at Radley College.
 He became a member of Bristol Ariel Rowing Club.
 In 1959, partnering George Justicz, he was runner up at the Double Sculls Challenge Cup at Henley Royal Regatta.
 In 1960 the pair won the Double Sculls Challenge Cup and went on to compete in the double sculls at the 1960 Summer Olympics in Rome, where they did not advance beyond the repechage.
 Birkmyre and Justicz won the double sculls at Henley again in 1961 and won a silver medal at the 1961 European Rowing Championships.
 They then joined Leander Club and in 1962 won the double sculls at Henley, came fifth in the 1962 World Rowing Championships.

 He represented England and won a gold medal in the double sculls at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
 They made their final winning appearance in the double sculls at Henley 1964.

 Birkmyre became a farmer at Great Witley, Worcestershire and has been an active supporter of the community.

+Birkmyre married Patricia Anne Somers, an accomplished horsewoman and skier, in 1963 and had two daughters; Sarah and Janet.
+Janet won three elite British National Championships titles in track cycling, as well as over 100 age group titles at a World, European and National level, setting several World Masters World Records.